 Finding offline alternatives

-Many things we do with technology can be done perfectly well offline.
-For example, you could buy a physical map of your city instead of using a map application, read physical books instead of e-books, go to the store instead of buying online, or write in a physical journal instead of writing on your computer.
+Many things we do with technology can be accomplished with offline tools.
+For example, you can buy a physical map of your city instead of using a map application, use a watch instead of checking your phone, read physical books instead of e-books, go to the store instead of buying online, or write in a physical journal or planner instead of writing on your computer.

 Delete your stored data

-You can switch out your smartphone for a “dumb phone”, a non touch-screen phone with only call and messaging features.
+You can switch out your smartphone for a “feature phone”, a non touch-screen phone with only call and messaging features.

 Some members remove their home internet, either asking their roommates or family to change the password, or disabling service and letting go of their router.

 In letting go of problematic behaviors, we may struggle to come to terms with the loss we fear may be involved.
 Wondrously, many of us have found these actions to bring great relief and ease to our lives, and the expected loss of utility is often forgotten as we find other ways to satisfy our needs without relying on the internet and technology.